lamat1111/QuilibriumScripts/README.md

   ```
 cd ~/ceremonyclient/client && ./qclient token balance
   ```
+> [!NOTE]
-*All the commands to transfer QUIL tokens are [here](https://github.com/lamat1111/Quilibrium-Node-Auto-Installer/blob/main/tokens-cli-commands.md).*
+> All the commands to transfer QUIL tokens are [here](https://github.com/lamat1111/Quilibrium-Node-Auto-Installer/blob/main/tokens-cli-commands.md).

 ## Backup your keys.yml and config.yml files
 After 30 minutes that then node has been running, it should have generated your keys and config files correctly.